Double (Platoon/Apocalypse Now/Hambuerger Hll), installation view

 Double (Platoon/Apocalypse Now/Hamburger Hill)

-Three channel video on flat panel LCDs, unsynched, endlessly looped
+Three channel video on flat panel LCDs, unsynched, endlessly looped, silent

-Building off an earlier single-channel video piece, this three-channel version of "Body
+Building from an earlier single-channel video piece, this three-channel version of "Body

 Double" consists of silent moving sequences of a tropical

-landscape that fade slowly in and out, interspersed with varying
+landscape that fades slowly in and out, interspersed with varying

 durations of a completely black screen.
 The scenes of sky, mountains,